dotnet/docs/docs/framework/wcf/feature-details/message-security-with-mutual-certificates.md

   - "dotnet"
 ---
 # Message Security with Mutual Certificates
-The following scenario shows a [!INCLUDE[indigo1](../../../../includes/indigo1-md.md)] service and client secured using message security mode.
+The following scenario shows a Windows Communication Foundation (WCF) service and client secured using message security mode.
 The client and the service are authenticated with certificates.

  This scenario is interoperable because it uses WS-Security with the X.509 certificate token profile.